Coding made simple, let your ideas flow.

 | Lexing & Parsing | Converts plain text .sesi files into an AST. |

-| Tree-Walking | Interpreter traverses the AST, executing basic commands. |
+| Tree-Walking | Interpreter traverses the AST, executing basic commands with lexical scoping. |

-| Reasoning Yield | Execution pauses natively when awaiting model inference. |
+| Blocking Runtime | Execution pauses natively when awaiting model inference or structured outputs. |

 // Sesi Internal Tree-Walking Interpreter